stuycs-gh-classrooms/9001_gpt-phizzlers/README.md

 if possible, run the code made by ChatGPT.
 Based on your answers the questions above, and your observations about how the program runs, ask ChatGPT to improve the code.
 ChatGPT will generally understand that you are asking to make changes to your inital prompt, so you don't need to restate the enire problem, instead, ask for specific changes or improvements.

 Provide each prompt you gave ChatGPT bellow.
 Give each prompt a header like this :`#### Prompt X` where X is a counter starting at 1.

+Prompt 1: Rewrite the code to store an edge matrix of points Prompt 2: Add a function to draw a circle in the image.
+Prompt 3: Create an example code for the above code Prompt 4: The draw_circle() function causes an IndexError: bytearray index out of range, can you fix it?
+Prompt 5: How can i fix the "bytes" object has no attribute "format" error?
+Prompt 6: (Given full traceback message for bytearray out of range since it still couldn't fix it)

 ## Task 3: The Final Program
 Include the final program created by ChatGPT in this repository in a folder called __1-program__.